Thrival Education & Safety

 Many people go through life not discovering and/or developing their natural talents, that they have a passion for, into careers that they love.
 This untapped and thus wasted talent can lead to depression, aimlessness and their associated consequences.

-Recommended: Inner Strengths & Talents Exploration, Application and Development (INSTEAD) program
+Recommended: Individual Natural Strengths & Talents Exploration, Application and Development (INSTEAD) program

 The individualized instruction of the Flipped Mastery model is perfect for the INSTEAD program: The happiest and most successful people practice their passions as professions.
 Unfortunately, most of us struggle to discover our passions.
 We may